programster/docsify-server/README.md

 ## Getting Started

+After cloning this repo, create a `README.md` file in the `/docs` folder.
+This will be your site's entrypoint/home-page.

-After clonging this repo, build the image by running:
+Then build your docsify docker image by running:

 ```bash
 docker-compose build